 Chuck Carswell was a former standout football player for the University of Georgia Bulldogs.
 He went on to play safety for the Miami Dolphins.
 He is cooler than Shaft and the longest tenured voice of Greg Glassman’s vaunted Level I Seminar Staff.
 He’s done more seminars in front of CF’s most important customers – the people who attend its Level I seminars – than even Glassman himself.
 Chuck is beloved wherever he goes.
 It’s hard to imagine a racist having the single-most respected and prevalent face of his brand be a black guy.
 Of course, that’s because Glassman isn’t a racist.
 He is, however, in between a rock and a hard place with his Affiliates and this current strife.

 George Floyd’s hagiography is missing the point; he never even made it to the station.
-He may very well have committed a crime by using a counterfeit bill – but you don’t get the death penalty for counterfeiting, and the police are responsible for your safety once you’re in their custody.
+He may very well have committed a crime by using a counterfeit bill – and he may well have ingested a ton of fentanyl – but you don’t get the death penalty for counterfeiting, and the police are responsible for your safety once you’re in their custody.
 The Constitution enshrines our rights to due process of law.
 Do people screaming at others in the name of George Floyd think that hectoring people publicly – with no pretense of due process – somehow honors his memory?
 This is what’s going to help fix the “systemic racism?”

 * * * * * * * * * *

 All of this, the lockdowns, the protests, it’s all a complete aside from what CrossFit, Inc., and what CrossFit Affiliates, does and do.
-They’re businesses: gyms train people and make them fitter.
-CrossFit runs educational courses, the CrossFit Games, content, etc. for its Affiliates and community.
-Local gyms provide a community for their members and families…
+They’re businesses: Affiliate gyms train people and make them fitter.
+CrossFit runs educational courses, the CrossFit Games, content, etc. for its Affiliates and Community.
+Local gyms provide their own individual community for their members and families…

 If gyms really wanted to make a difference, why couldn’t they simply do what Glassman’s showed them how to do all along?
-Maybe the Wokesters could reach out to the Affiliates run by LEOs and have an event to raise money, maybe help black business owners who have had theirs burned down, or help fund efforts to rebuild these communities?
-Maybe start by acknowledging that there are good people in the CF Community; even and especially among its LEOs, who live and work in those communities, and would love to come together to build communities up, not burn them down.
+Maybe the Wokesters could reach out to the Affiliates run by LEOs and have an event to raise money, maybe help black business owners who have had theirs burned down, or help fund efforts to rebuild those communities?
+Maybe start by acknowledging that there are good people in the CF Community, even (and especially) among its LEOs, who live and work in those communities, and would love to come together to build their communities up, not burn them down.

 I’m not sure what the answer is.
 I don’t work there any more; I’m not in Greg’s (currently) rather warm seat.
-Asking, nay, demanding that he take a public stance is to put him in the position of having to call people he knows – his friends and Affiliate owners – “racists” when he knows they’re not.
-Notwithstanding the uproar on Media, I suspect he may be getting many emails of support from Affiliates who are owned by cops and LEOs, friends of many years.
+But the people asking, nay, demanding that he take a public stance is to put him in the position of having to call people he knows – his friends and Affiliate owners – “racists” when he knows they’re not.
+Notwithstanding the uproar on Media, I suspect he may be getting many emails of support from Affiliates who are owned by cops and first responders, friends of many years.
 They’ll probably just lay low until the outrage mob moves on to a new target.

 He’ll still have my friendship.
 I’ve known him too long, and too well, to let even the public calumny change that.
-There’s nothing racist about him – he’s a man with a deep love for humanity; most especially those who’ll take his advice on workouts and diet.
-He’s also always been a contrarian with a quick lip, but a huge heart – and Affiliates used to love him for it.
+There’s nothing racist about him; he’s a man with a deep love for humanity, most especially those who’ll take his advice on workouts and diet.
+He’s also always been a contrarian with a quick lip, but a huge heart since the jump – and Affiliates used to love him for it.

 Maybe he’ll lose a sizable portion of Affiliates.
 He’s got 7500 in the US.
 If it settles out at… I don’t know… 6,000, or even 5,000, would it be the end of all things CrossFit?
 No. I was there when it was smaller than that; we all still made a living and had fun – a LOT of fun, in fact.
 Maybe even moreso than later on, when it got bigger; or now, when public shaming for not reciting the proper Progressive dogma became the order of the day.